will-molloy/VoxSpell/README.md

 * media (directory)

 Run the install script, this will install:
-* festival, a command line text to speech tool
+* Festival, a command line text to speech tool
 * sdcv, a command line dictionary (approx 35.5MB download).

 Type: